ssheybani/Skater/doc/overview.rst

 The concept of model interpretability in the field of machine learning is still new, largely subjective, and, at times, controversial.
-Model interpretation is the ability to explain and validate the decisions of a predictive model to enable fairness, accountability, and transparency in the algorithmic decision-making (for a more detailed explanation on the definition of transparency in machine learning, see “Challenges of Transparency” by Adrian Weller).
+Model interpretation is the ability to explain and validate the decisions of a predictive model to enable fairness, accountability, and transparency in the algorithmic decision-making (for a more detailed explanation on the definition of transparency in machine learning, see “Challenges of Transparency” by Adrian Weller).Or, to state it formally, model interpretation can be defined as the ability to better understand the decision policies of a machine-learned response function to explain the relationship between independent (input) and dependent (target) variables, preferably in a human interpretable way.
-Or, to state it formally, model interpretation can be defined as the ability to better understand the decision policies of a machine-learned response function to explain the relationship between independent (input) and dependent (target) variables, preferably in a human interpretable way.
-Ideally, you should be able to query the model to understand the "what, why, and how" of its algorithmic decisions.
+Ideally, you should be able to query the model to understand the "what, why, and how" of it's algorithmic decisions.

 Skater
 ~~~~~~